-Risk of Cystic fibrosis clinical trial failure
+Risk of cystic fibrosis clinical trial ending uninformatively

 One of the significant issues affecting CF clinical trial outcomes is their informativeness - the ability of a trial to guide clinical, policy, or research decisions.
 A study by Hutchinson et al,[3] investigating trial informativeness, found only 26.4% of trials met four conditions for informativeness, adding a significant factor to the risk profile.

 Fast Data Science’s Clinical Trial Risk Tool hopes to provide this estimate.
-The tool combines the lessons learned from past trials with state-of-the-art machine learning algorithms to predict trial risk from protocol text.
+The tool combines the lessons learned from past trials with state-of-the-art machine learning algorithms to predict trial risk from the protocol text.

 This approach allows us to identify potential risks early in the trial design process and adjust accordingly, increasing the trial’s chances of informative completion.

 The development of such a risk prediction tool becomes increasingly important given the cost and implications of CF clinical trials.
 Each trial, potentially costing more than £100,000 per patient per year, represents a significant investment.
-Furthermore, the existence of modulator therapies that require altering clinical trial strategies throws another wrench into the calculus.

 Machine learning offers us the opportunity not just to cut costs and time in CF clinical trials, but to significantly increase our chances of success.
 It enables us to make better-informed decisions right at the start and control the risk parameters throughout.